Eucile/cowork2/README.md

 ### Setup Instructions

 First, make sure you have node package manager installed.
+Check out https://www.npmjs.com/get-npm for information on that.
 Then:

 ``$ git clone https://github.com/Eucile/cowork2``